johngallagher/jar-jar-gone/source/2016-04-06-using-the-spotify-api-to-get-an-albums-tracks.html.md

 ---
-title: Tutorial - How to use the Spotify API to get the tracks of an album
+title: How to use the Spotify API to get the tracks of an album
+tags: tutorial
 ---

 David Bowie's final album before his death was Blackstar.